 The potential contributions of this study lie in the following aspects.
 First, it extends the literature on determinants of analysts' earnings forecasts by addressing a critical gap in existing research.
 Prior studies predominantly focus on how corporate disclosure quality shapes analysts' forecasts, yet largely overlook the mediating role of exogenous environmental disruptions.
 Situated within the COVID-19 pandemic context, this paper systematically examines how corporate cash holdings influence analysts' forecast bias under major exogenous shocks, thereby pioneering empirical insights into external contingency effects on forecasting behavior.Second, this research provides new evidence on the impact of corporate cash holdings on analysts' earnings forecasting behavior.
 Prior research on analyst earnings forecasts has not addressed the impact of corporate cash holdings on analyst earnings forecast bias.
 This paper examines how corporate cash holdings influence analyst earnings forecast accuracy under major emergency shocks through dual mechanisms of uncertainty reduction and halo effects.
 This paper cuts through the major unexpected event shocks and discusses the impact of the corporate cash holdings on the level of analysts' earnings forecasts under the unexpected event shocks from the perspectives of both uncertainty reduction and halo effect.

-2. Research hypothesis
+1.1 Literature Review

 One of the responsibilities of analysts is to provide investors with accurate information about the earnings of listed companies.
 Analysts play a critical role as information intermediaries in the capital market by collecting, analyzing and disseminating forecast information.
 There are numerous factors affecting the quality of analysts' forecasts, which can be mainly divided into two factors: firm characteristics and analysts’ characteristics.
 Firm characteristics include corporate information transparency (Waymair,1986; Ni et al.,2023), earnings characteristics (Coen,2005; Kross et al.,1990), financial statement comparability (De Franco et al.,2011; Caban Garcia et al.,2020).
 Analysts’ characteristics include analysts experience, professional background, cognitive biases, conflicts of interest and so on.